 Gallup defines employee engagement as “the involvement and enthusiasm of employees in both their work and workplace.”

-Employee engagement manifests in two ways.
+Employee engagement shows up in two ways.

 employees in the office engaging and collaborating